Fight For Japan: Genki Desu Ka Omisoka 2011: Background

 The event included bouts that encompassed the Dream, K-1 World MAX and IGF banners.
 The event aired live on HDNet in North America, SKY PerfecTV! in Japan, and also online through Nico Nico Douga.

 The semi-finals and finals of Dream's World Bantamweight Grand Prix were held at this event.

 The Nagashima/Kikuno mixed rules bout consisted of a three-minute first round under K-1 rules and a five-minute second round under Dram rules.

 Kazushi Sakuraba was rumoured to be involved in a puroresu bout on this card.

 Tim Sylvia was expected to face Brett Rogers at this event, however the bout was scrapped because Rogers was unable to obtain a visa to enter Japan.
+This was due to Rogers's domestic violence charge which was followed by a series of what were known as 'shaft grabbing' incidents.